geckosio/geckos.io/README.md

 Geckos.io is now shipped as ECMAScript modules and will only support `Node.js ^14.15 and >=16`.

 The usage of geckos.io is the same as it was in v1.
-But some configurations have changed.
+But some configurations have been removed:

+`iceTransportPolicy`, `maxPacketLifeTime`, and `maxRetransmits` have been removed from the `ServerOptions` because they are not supported by node-datachannel.

 ### Changes in version 2: